top of page

 Pre-Sale Merchandise Changes Everything

 Pre-sale merch is one of the most underused tools in events.
+By launching merchandise before the event, you can:

 • Generate cash flow before gates open